sfigg/commercialization-public/manufacture/desktop/windows-10-s-manufacturing-considerations.md

 During factory testing, Win32-based diagnostic tools can be run by using one of the following options:

 1. Windows 10 S in Audit Mode with the manufacturing registry key in place.
+If you’ve previously booted the PC without the manufacturing registry key in place, you’ll have to turn off Secure Boot before you can use Win32-based diagnostic tools.

     or